scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 {
     "jsonrpc": "2.0",
     "result": {
-        "networkID": "everest"
+        "networkID": "mainnet"
     },
     "id": 1
 }
 ```

-If the response is not `everest`, or the API call fails with a 404, you are not on the Everest network.
+If the response is not `mainnet`, you are not on the Mainnet.

 ### API response says `invalid character 'â' looking for beginning of value`